qntkhvn/ctv-sportsanalytics/SportsAnalytics.md

 -   Historical baseball data is available through the `r pkg("Lahman", priority = "core")` package, which contains season-level data for Major League Baseball going back to 1871.
 -   `r pkg("retrosheet")` facilitates downloading game log, team IDs, rosters, and play-by-play and other files from [Retrosheet.org](http://wwws.retrosheet.org/), and returning the results as data frames.
 Local caching can be employed to improve efficiency.
 Note that the play-by-play data returned comes directly from the event files and is not parsed (i.e., [Chadwick](https://github.com/chadwickbureau/chadwick) is not bundled).
 -   `r pkg("pitchRx", priority = "core")` provides access to pitch-level data through the Major League Baseball Advanced Media API.
+The package is featured prominently in Marchi, M., Albert, J., and Baumer, B. S. (2018). [*Analyzing baseball data with R*](https://www.taylorfrancis.com/books/mono/10.1201/9781351107099/analyzing-baseball-data-max-marchi-jim-albert-benjamin-baumer) (`r doi("10.1201/9781351107099")`).
+For a full description of the package see Sievert, C. (2014).
+[Taming PITCHf/x Data with XML2R and pitchRx](https://journal.r-project.org/archive/2014/RJ-2014-001/index.html).
 -   `r pkg("mlbstats")` provides functions for vector-based computation of many baseball statistics, both traditional and sabermetric. <!-- no longer on CRAN.
 This should not be confused with `r pkg("mlbstatsR")` which provides an interface to websites such as MLB.com, ESPN.com, and Baseball-Reference.com. `r pkg("mlbstatsR")` can download IDs and stats for players and team, as well as MLB logos. -->
 -   `r pkg("baseballDBR")` leverages the backend database functionality of **dplyr** to build local databases that mirror the data contained in `r pkg("Lahman")`.
 Like `r pkg("mlbstats")`, it also includes functions to compute baseball statistics, but on data frames rather than vectors.
 - `r pkg("baseballr")` consists of functions for extracting and analyzing baseball data from various sources such as [Baseball Reference](https://www.baseball-reference.com/), [FanGraphs](https://www.fangraphs.com/), and [Baseball Savant](https://baseballsavant.mlb.com/).